Expertspost · Practical guides, researched and explained

 When to go lightweight or stop

-If the hardware truly cannot be upgraded, or the laptop is so old it is no longer getting security updates, you still have options before the landfill.
+If the hardware cannot be upgraded, or the laptop no longer receives security updates, there are still options before the recycling bin.

 3. Repurpose it.
-An old laptop makes a fine kitchen recipe screen, a kid's homework machine, or a media box plugged into the TV.
+An old laptop makes a fine kitchen recipe screen, homework machine, or media box behind the TV.

-There is a real stopping point, though.
-If the screen hinge is cracking, the battery lasts twenty minutes, and the keyboard is failing all at once, you are pouring money into a sinking boat.
-At that point a new or refurbished machine makes sense.
-But for the very common case of "it got slow," the fix is usually an SSD and a cleanup, not a credit card.
-While you are at it, the same logic of fixing instead of replacing applies to a tired phone; a fresh battery and a few habit changes can stretch its life the same way.
+There is a real stopping point: when the hinge is cracking, the battery lasts twenty minutes, and the keyboard is failing simultaneously, further spending is pouring money into a sinking boat, and a refurbished replacement makes more sense.
+But for the common case of "it got slow," the fix is usually an SSD and a cleanup, not a credit card.
+The same repair-first logic applies to phones, where a worn battery rather than the whole device is usually the part worth replacing.